 XML stands for eXtensible Markup Language.
-It is a markup language much like HTML, and it’s designed to make documents that are both machine and human readable.
+It is a markup language much like HTML.
+It’s designed to create documents that are both machine and human-readable.

 - What is UDDI?

 UDDI stands for Universal Description, Discovery, and Integration.
-It’s registry written in XML that allows businesses to list themselves on the web, and it’s a common discovery protocol in the web service protocol stack.
+It’s registry written in XML that allows businesses to list themselves on the web.
+UDDI is a common discovery protocol in the web service protocol stack.

 - What are the biggest security issues with web services?

 Web services often don’t have any native security requirements.
-The biggest security holes have to do with authentication, confidentiality, and network security.
+Generally, the biggest security holes have to do with authentication, confidentiality, and network security.

 - What is the Entrust Identification Service?

-It is a security service provided by Entrust for web services that is in popular use.
+It is a popular security service provided by Entrust for web services.